ymirsky/pcStream/README.md

 Included in the source code of pcStream2 is a version of pcStream implimented with IPCA (several orders faster then regular pcStream that uses PCA).
 The IPCA implimentation is JIT-PCA.

 # Citations
-If you use the source code or impliment pcStream, please cite the following paper:
+If you use the source code or impliment pcStream, please cite the following papers:

 Yisroel Mirsky, Bracha Shapira, Lior Rokach, and Yuval Elovici. "pcStream: A Stream Clustering Algorithm for Dynamically Detecting and Managing Temporal Contexts."
 In Advances in Knowledge Discovery and Data Mining (PAKDD), pp. 119-133.
 Springer International Publishing, 2015.

 Yisroel Mirsky, Halpern, T., Upadhyay, R. and Toledo, S., 2016, Enhanced Situation Space Mining for Data Streams, the 32nd ACM Symposium on Applied Computing